viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 ### Make your module executable

-To add a module to your robot, you need to have an [executable file](https://en.wikipedia.org/wiki/Executable) that runs your module when executed, can take a local socket as a command line argument, and eleanly exits when sent a termination signal.
+To add a module to your robot, you need to have an [executable file](https://en.wikipedia.org/wiki/Executable) that runs your module when executed, can take a local socket as a command line argument, and cleanly exits when sent a termination signal.
 Your options for completing this step are flexible, as this file does not need to be in a raw binary format.

 One option is creating and save a new shell script (<file>.sh</file>) that runs your module.